dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 :::moniker range="< aspnetcore-6.0"

 * Add localization services to the app with <xref:Microsoft.Extensions.DependencyInjection.LocalizationServiceCollectionExtensions.AddLocalization%2A>.
 * Specify the app's default and supported cultures in `Startup.Configure` (`Startup.cs`).
-The following example configures supported cultures for United States English and Chilean Spanish.
+The following example configures supported cultures for United States English and Costa Rican Spanish.

 In `Startup.ConfigureServices` (`Startup.cs`):